 The hosts of NSFM_OhMy on Twitter and Narcissists, Sociopaths, and Flying Monkeys — Oh My!
 (TM) on Facebook strive to bring the most insightful and helpful insight information about how to endure the pain any person with a Cluster B personality disorder or otherwise egocentric temperament decides to dish out or provide.

-- How to sport the red flags and warning signs of NPD
+- How to spot the red flags and warning signs of NPD

 - Never take an abusive person to counseling with you